 Ingredients: Turkey, Turkey Broth, Potatoes, Flaxseed (source of Omega 3 and 6 Fatty Acids), Pea Protein, Fish Oil (source of Omega 3 Fatty Acids), Pumpkin, Guar Gum, Potassium Chloride, Salt, Carrageenan, Cassia Gum, Cranberries, Blueberries, Choline Chloride, Mixed Tocopherols, Glucosamine Hydrochloride, Chondroitin Sulfate, Vitamin E Supplement, L-Ascorbyl-2-Polyphosphate (source of Vitamin C), Zinc Amino Acid Chelate, Iron Amino Acid Chelate, Copper Amino Acid Chelate, Manganese Amino Acid Chelate, Sodium Selenite, Thiamine Mononitrate (Vitamin B1), Cobalt Amino Acid Chelate, Niacin Supplement (Vitamin B3), Calcium Pantothenate (Vitamin B5), Vitamin A Supplement, Riboflavin Supplement (Vitamin B2), Biotin (Vitamin B7), Vitamin B12 Supplement, Potassium Iodide, Pyridoxine Hydrochloride (Vitamin B6), Vitamin D3 Supplement, Folic Acid (Vitamin B9).

-User Reviews: Most owners found BLUE Basics Limited-Ingredient Formula to be a high-quality, easily digested food that helped eliminate their dog’s stomach issues.
+User Reviews: Most dog owners found BLUE Buffalo Basics Limited Ingredient Natural Dry Dog Food Formula to be a high-quality, easily digested food that helped eliminate their dog’s stomach issues.
 A few owners complained about the food’s price tag, but others found it to be so helpful in settling their dog’s digestive system that they didn’t mind paying a higher price.

-Bottom Line: Although we were a little disappointed to note the lack of probiotics in this formula, it makes up for this in part through the inclusion of many other high-value ingredients, such as blueberries and cranberries.
-Also, this food contains multiple fiber sources and features pumpkin, which is widely celebrated for its ability to calm the stomachs of dogs and firm up their stools.
+Bottom Line: Although we were a little disappointed to note the lack of probiotics in this formula, it makes up for this in part through the inclusion of many other high-value ingredients, such as blueberries, cranberries, and whole protein listed as the first ingredient.
+Also, this grain-free food contains multiple fiber sources and features pumpkin, which is widely celebrated for its ability to calm the stomachs of dogs with diarrhea and firm up their stools.

 Make sure to consult your vet if you suspect that your dog has a sensitive stomach.
 He or she will not only be able to help you treat the issue but distinguish it from more serious conditions too.

-Once you’ve determined that your dog isn’t suffering from anything more serious, you can begin looking for one of the best dog foods for sensitive stomachs.
+Once you’ve determined that your dog isn’t suffering from any health issues that more serious, you can consider a limited ingredient diet and begin looking for a hypoallergenic, sensitive stomach dog food.